 Tamástslikt brings the story alive with a 14,000 square foot exhibit space that incorporates artifacts, photography, video and interactive multi-media in world class exhibits.
 Events like the Kidz Pow Wow, gallery talks, and a junior art competition allow visitors to immerse themselves into Tribal culture.
 The Museum Store sells American Indian art and crafts, as well as books, music, apparel, home decor, and Pendleton Woolen Mills exclusive blanket designs.
 Kinship Cafe serves Native-inspired lunch fare daily.

-Admission to the Museum: (all tickets good for two consecutive days!)
-Adults $10; Adults 55+ $9; Youth (6-17) and Students $7; Ages 5 & under Free; Family of 4 $30.
+Admission to the Museum: Adults $12; Adults 55+ $10; Students $5; Ages 5 & under Free.
 Show your AAA card for $1 off admission.
 Free Regular Admission is extended to members of the CTUIR and Inwai Circle of Friends as well as to card-carrying members of our partner institutions: Oregon Historical Society, Fort Walla Walla Museum, and North American Reciprocal Museum (NARM) Association℠.